Keysight/infragraph/docs/src/examples.md

-These examples demonstrate `describing` a variety of device/infrastructure using text/schematics/diagrams etc., to `defining` them using a standardized schema to `visualizing` them using readily available open source tools.
+These examples demonstrate `describing` a variety of devices and infrastructures using text descriptions and diagrams to `defining` them using a `standardized schema` for capturing infrastructure.

 ## DGX-A100 Server
 This server diagram acts as an example of how multiple components can be connected to a single component such as multiple gpu components are connected to a single pcie switch.